If you’ve done inner work but still feel stuck, unsettled,

 when something hits you the wrong way,

-you act in a way you wish you didn’t.
+you act in a way you wish you hadn't.

 You snap.